menu

 System.Boolean

-If true, sorting is enabled.
+true if sorting is allowed; otherwise, false.
 The default value is true.

 Remarks